 Save up to 50% on Hotels

-Located seven miles of coast of Cape Cod, MA, the island of Martha's Vineyard, one of America's most renowned destinations, comprises 100 square miles with six small towns, each with its own distinctive personality.
+Located seven miles off the coast of Cape Cod, MA, the island of Martha's Vineyard, one of America's most renowned destinations, comprises 100 square miles with six small towns, each with its own distinctive personality.
 This year-round destination, features miles of beautiful beaches, hiking and cycling trails, one-of-a-kind dining, shopping and recreational options, 5 historic lighthouses, small farms, golf, fishing, the “gingerbread” cottages and more historic architecture, a wonderfully diverse art scene, and every water sport imaginable offer endless hours of exploration, recreation and relaxation.

 A diverse and lively dining scene offers abundant local produce and fresh seafood with meals featuring an array of cuisines at a variety of venues.
 From casual to elegant, you're taste buds will be delighted!
 Lodging is available at many price points, including hostel and family campground, to cozy inns, B&Bs, hotels and vacation rentals options.